Truck Centers, Inc. Course Descriptions

 This course is the foundation of the Service Training Academy vehicle training curriculum.
 In this course, technicians will learn to access and use the DTNA and vendor service literature that underpins all troubleshooting and repair efforts.
 By learning the correct way to approach vehicle maintenance, technicians can avoid common pitfalls that cost the technicians and dealerships time and money.

-Technicians will learn how state-of-the-art electronic control systems on today’s medium and heavy-duty trucks generally work including how ECUs monitor a variety of sensors, determine appropriate actions, and control outputs.
-They will learn specifically how sensors work and how to confirm proper operation of various sensors including speed sensors, temp sensors, position sensors, pressure sensors, Hall effect sensors.
-Technicians gain an in-depth understanding of each system including location of system components, how the system and components communicate, essential troubleshooting skills, electrical diagnostics, and the use of MID’s, SID’s, PID’s, and FMI’s for diagnostic purposes.
-Course objectives include: inputs, outputs, and controls, J1708/1587, 1939, multiplexing, CAN networks, DiagnosticLink operation and interpretation, ABS systems troubleshooting, vendor and OEM circuits, and understanding the 7-step troubleshooting process.
+Technicians will learn how state-of-the-art electronic control systems on today’s medium and heavy-duty trucks generally work, including how ECUs monitor various sensors, determine appropriate actions, and control outputs.
+They will learn specifically how sensors work and how to confirm the proper operation of various sensors, including speed sensors, temp sensors, position sensors, pressure sensors, and Hall effect sensors.
+Technicians gain an in-depth understanding of each system, including the location of system components, how the system and components communicate, essential troubleshooting skills, and electrical diagnostics.
+Course objectives include inputs, outputs, and controls, J1939, multiplexing, CAN networks, DiagnosticLink operation and interpretation, ABS systems troubleshooting, vendor and OEM circuits, and understanding the 7-step troubleshooting process.

 CVE06 CEEA+ COMMON ELECTRICAL AND ELECTRONIC ARCHITECTURE (3 DAYS)